TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 Buckets are storage that we need to store our elements.
 Simply, it's an array.
 For a specific key, we decide which bucket to use for storage through our hash function.
 The hash function returns a number that serves as the index of the array at which we store this specific key value pair.
 Let's say we need to store a key "Fred":

-1. Pass "Fred" into the hash function to get the hash code which is `508`
+1. Pass "Fred" into the hash function to get the hash code which is `508`.
-1. Find the bucket at index `508`
+1. Find the bucket at index `508`.
 1. Store the key value pair in that bucket.

 This is an oversimplified explanation; we'll discuss more internal mechanics later in the lesson.

 To get a value using a key, we put each entry inside a bucket as a `Node` item, which holds both the key and the value.
 To retrieve the value, we hash the key and calculate its bucket number.
 If the bucket is not empty, then we go to that bucket and compare if the Node's key is the same key that is already in the bucket.
 If it is, then we can return the Node's value.
-Otherwise, we return null.
+Otherwise, we return `null`.

 Maybe you are wondering, why are we comparing the keys if we already found the index of that bucket?
-That is because remember, hash code is just the location, different keys might generate the same hash code.
+Remember, a hash code is just the location.
+Different keys might generate the same hash code.
 We need to make sure the key is the same by comparing both keys that are inside the bucket.

 This is it, making this will result in a hash table with `has`, `set` and `get`.

-What if we found the hash code, but also the key value is the same as what we already have in the bucket.
+What if we found the hash code, but also the key value is the same as what we already have in the bucket?
 We check if it's the same item by comparing the keys, then we overwrite the value with our new value.
-This is how we can only have unique values inside a `Set`, `Set` is similar to a hash map but the key difference (pun intended) is that a `Set` will have Nodes with only keys and no values.
+This is how we can only have unique values inside a `Set`.
+A `Set` is similar to a hash map but the key difference (pun intended) is that a `Set` will have Nodes with only keys and no values.

 #### Insertion order is not maintained

 A hash map does not guarantee insertion order when you iterate over it.
 The translation of hash codes to indexes does not follow a linear progression from the first to the last index.
 Instead, it is more unpredictable, irrespective of the order in which items are inserted.
 That means if you are to retrieve the array of keys and values to iterate over them, then they will not be in order of when you inserted them.

 Some libraries implement hash tables with insertion order in mind such as JavaScript's own `Map`.
-For this project however we will be implementing an unordered hash table.
+For the coming project however we will be implementing an unordered hash table.
 Example: if we insert the values `Mao`, `Zach`, `Xari` in this order, we may get back `["Zach", "Mao", "Xari"]` when we call an iterator.

-If iterating over the hash map frequently is your goal, then this data structure is not the right choice for the job, a simple array would be better.
+If iterating over a hash map frequently is your goal, then this data structure is not the right choice for the job, a simple array would be better.

 ### Collisions